webriders/lemidora/README.md

 Description
 -----------

-[Lemidora](http://www.lemidora.com) is a new way to share your photos: create Wall drop there your photos and share with your friends.
+[Lemidora](http://lemidora.com) is a new way to share your photos: create Wall drop there your photos and share with your friends.
+You have freedom now!
+No more table layouts and additional clicks, just compose your photo wall as you like.

 What you can do with Lemidora:
 * create photo Wall